nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 }
 addToProfile(moreUserSettings);
 ```
 Oh no!
-We overwrite the child nodes if we don't include them in the object we're pushing to Firebase.
+With `set()`, we overwrite the child nodes if we don't include them in the object we're pushing to Firebase.

 #### `update()`
 The Firebase method `update()` is used to write to specific nodes **without overwriting their what's already there**.